Skip to Content

 Cheltenham Literature Festival is one of the highlights of the year in the Festival Town, when over 1000 authors from the worlds of fiction, poetry, film and TV, sport, food, travel and politics descend on Cheltenham for 10 days of talks, workshops and book signings.

-This year the festival takes place from 6-15 October, with Michael Palin, Brian Cox, Theresa May and astronaut Tim Peake among the famous names featuring.
+This year the festival celebrates its 75th anniversary from 4–13 October.
 There’s also the Festival Village in Montpellier Gardens to explore, with food and drink stalls, the book tent and activities and story trails for kids.
 And don’t miss the late-night Lit Crawl which visits venues around town.

 Cheltenham Literature Festival